 Currently I am exploring ancient methods of plant dyeing techniques, Earth pigments and things found in the river as well as using organic sugar fermentation to make Indigo, and ruminating on the consequent resonance in society, nature, space and time.

-I am represented by the artist residency program Art Shape Mammoth and have participated in many conferences and panels as a guest speaker.
+I was visiting artist at the University of Minnesota, 49th annual iron pour in April and have participated in many conferences and panels as a guest speaker.
 I am available for teaching workshops, speaking engagements and commissions.